matheusamazonas/masterthesis/README.md

-# masterthesis
+# Master Thesis

-Source code for my Master's thesis report and presentation.
+LaTeX source code for my Master's thesis report and presentation.
+These files are extracted from a ShareLatex (now Overleaf v2) project.
+Hence the lack of a Makefile.
+The report's main file is "/thesis.tex" and presentation's is "presentation/presentation.tex".
+The PDF for both the report and the presentation are in the repository's root folder (named "thesis-matheus-andrade.pdf" and "presentation.pdf" respectively).

 The title was "Developing Real Life, Task Oriented Applications for the Internet of Things".

-The thesis was part of my Master's in Computing Science (Software Science specialization) at Radboud University (Nijmegen, the Netherlands).
+The thesis was part of my Master's in Computing Science (Software Science specialization) at [Radboud University](https://www.ru.nl/english/) (Nijmegen, the Netherlands).

 Abstract
 --------------